o7g8/blog/content/posts/apache-spark-dotnet.md

 +++
-title = "Running Apache Spark/.NET and getting data from Oracle DB" date = 2019-05-06T16:00:05+02:00 draft = false tags = []
+title = "Running Apache Spark/.NET and getting data into it from Oracle DB" date = 2019-05-06T16:00:05+02:00 draft = false tags = []